Noncommutative Geometry and Conformal Geometry. I. Local Index Formula and Conformal Invariants: Twisted Spectral Triples over Locally Convex Algebras

 We note that

 In particular we see that the maps $(t,a)\rightarrow \alpha_{j}^{t}(a)$ are continuous from $[0,1]\times \cA$ to $\cL(\cH)$.
-Moreover, it is shown in~\cite[Appendix~C]{PW:JKT} that $(D_{t}^{-1})_{0\leq t \leq t}$ is a $C^{1}$-family in $\cL^{p}(\cH)$.
+Moreover, it is shown in~\cite[Appendix~C]{PW:KJM16} that $(D_{t}^{-1})_{0\leq t \leq t}$ is a $C^{1}$-family in $\cL^{p}(\cH)$.
 Therefore, we also see that the map $(t,a)\rightarrow \delta_{t}(a)$ is continuous from $[0,1]\times \cA$ to $\cL^{p}(\cH)$.

-Bearing this mind it is shown in~\cite{PW:JKT} that where $\eta$ is the Hochschild $(2q+1)$-cocycle given by where $c_{q}$ is some normalization constant.
+Bearing this mind it is shown in~\cite{PW:KJM16} that where $\eta$ is the Hochschild $(2q+1)$-cocycle given by where $c_{q}$ is some normalization constant.
 It follows from all the previous observations and the fact that $q\geq \frac{1}{2}(p-1)$ that all the maps are continuous from $[0,1]\times \cA^{2q+2}$ to $\cL^{1}(\cH)$.
-Therefore the above formula for $\eta$ defines a contiuous Hochschild cocycle on $\cA^{2q+2}$.
-Moreover, using~(\ref{eq:tauD.CCcocycle.S}) and applying the operator $S$ to both sides of~(\ref{eq:tauD_1-D_0.B}) gives
+It follows from the cochain $\eta$ is cochain.
+Therefore, using~(\ref{eq:tauD.CCcocycle.S}) and the fact that $\eta$ is a Hochschild cocycle we see that